 “Hypothetical Portfolio” means a hypothetical portfolio composed of a Fixed Income Asset Proxy and a Derivative Asset Proxy.

-“Interim Value” mean the Strategy Value at any time other than the start date and end date of an Index Term.
+“Index” means a benchmark designed to track the performance of a defined portfolio of securities.

 “Index Strategy” means a method used to determine index credits with specified index or indices and cap, buffer, participation rate, spread, margin or other index crediting elements.

-“Index Strategy Base” means the notional amount used to determine index credits that does not change throughout the Index Term except for withdrawals, transfers, deposits, and explicit charges.
+“Index Strategy Base” means the notional amount used to determine index credits that does not change throughout the Index Strategy Term except for withdrawals, transfers, deposits, and any explicit charges.

-“Index Strategy Term” means the period of time from the term start date to the term end date over which an index change and index credit is determined.
+“Index Strategy Term” means the period of time from the term start date to the term end date over which an index changes and the index credit is determined.

+“Interim Value” means the Strategy Value at any time other than the start date and end date of an Index Strategy Term.

 “Strategy Value” means the value, attributable to an Index Strategy, used in determining values including death benefit, withdrawal amount, annuitization amount or surrender values.

+“Trading Cost” means the additional cost of liquidating the derivative assets in the Derivative Asset Proxy or actual derivative assets supporting the Index Strategy that is not accounted for in the Derivative Asset Proxy calculation.

 Text

-Index Strategy Base must equal the Strategy Value at an Index Term start date.
+The Index Strategy Base must equal the Strategy Value at the Index Strategy Term start date.

 The value of the Fixed Income Asset Proxy:

-At the beginning of the Index Term equals the Index Strategy Base less Derivative Asset Proxy value;
+At the beginning of the Index Strategy Term equals the Index Strategy Base less the Derivative Asset Proxy value;

-At the end of the Index Term equals the Index Strategy Base; and
+Earns interest at a rate that results in the Fixed Income Asset Proxy equal to the Index Strategy Base at the end of the Index Strategy Term; and

-Earns interest at a level rate.
+May include market value adjustments that reflect changes in the value of the Fixed Income Asset Proxy or actual fixed income assets supporting the Index Strategy due to interest rate or credit spread movements.

+The value of the Derivative Asset Proxy is determined assuming a package of derivative assets that replicates the index credit provided by an index strategy at the end of an Index Strategy Term.
+The value of the package of derivative assets is determined daily.
 Assumptions used to value the Derivative Asset Proxy including yields, implied volatility, risk-free rate, and dividend yield must be consistent with the observable market prices of derivative assets, whenever possible.

-The value of the Hypothetical Portfolio at any time is the sum of the Fixed-Income Asset Proxy value and the Derivative Asset Proxy value less a provision for the cost of unwinding the hedge positions not to exceed 10 bps.
+Interim Values must be materially consistent with the value of the Hypothetical Portfolio over the Index Strategy Term less a provision for the cost attributable to reasonably expected or actual Trading Costs at the time the Interim Value is calculated.

-Contracts in the scope of this guideline must provide Interim Values that are consistent with the value of the Hypothetical Portfolio over the index term.

-If a contract provides Interim Values determined using a methodology other than a Hypothetical Portfolio methodology as described in this guideline, the company must demonstrate that the contractually defined Interim Values will be materially consistent with the Interim Values that would be produced using the Hypothetical Portfolio methodology for each combination of Index Strategy and Index Strategy Term under a reasonable number of economic scenarios.
+If a contract provides Interim Values determined using a methodology other than a Hypothetical Portfolio methodology as described in this guideline, the company must demonstrate that the contractually defined Interim Values will be materially consistent over the entire Index Strategy Term with the Interim Values that would be produced using the Hypothetical Portfolio methodology for each combination of Index Strategy and Index Strategy Term under a reasonable number of realistic economic scenarios.

-Acceptable economic scenarios… [generated using the AIRG?] and/or [defined scenarios including shock to cap and buffer].